 Liberal Arts - These courses focus on foreign languages, literature, philosophy, mathematics, and the sciences.

 DelVal has long subscribed to the belief that a college education should emphasize the development of communication skills and a critical understanding of our social, economic, political, and cultural heritage.
 The liberal arts curriculum at DelVal exposes students to the richness, diversity and complexity of human history, promotes an increased self-awareness and concern for the role of the individual in society.
 The curriculum also develops students' ability to communicate effectively, and encourages artistic expression.
 Our courses encompass the fields of history, psychology, sociology, philosophy, speech, foreign languages, music and art.
-These courses constitute a major portion of the College's Core Curriculum and also provide content area courses for social studies education majors.
+These courses constitute a major portion of the University's Core Curriculum and also provide content area courses for social studies education majors.

 At DelVal, you don't have to be a music major to be an active performer.
 Just ask the education major who performed the second movement of Mozart's Clarinet Concerto at graduation, the biology major who plays first alto saxophone in the band, the ornamental horticulture major who performed under Moses Hogan at the Pennsylvania Collegiate Choral Festival or the agronomy major who starred in the chorale's production of Gilbert and Sullivan's Trial by Jury.

 We believe the performing arts play an important role in a student's undergraduate education.
 That's why we encourage all of our students to develop their creative skills by participating in one of our outstanding music organizations.
 At DelVal, you do not need to choose between music and chemistry lab.
 You can do both.